Edouard Louis Dubufe. Portrait of Rosa Bonheur (the bull was painted by Bonheur), 1857. Oil on canvas. Versailles Palace. Photo: Wikimedia Commons

 Even toward the end of her life, Bonheur lost neither her amazing skill at portraying animals nor her curiosity about the unconventional.
 Buffalo Bill enthralled Europeans with his Wild West exhibition when he took it to Paris for the Exposition Universelle in 1889.
 Bonheur visited the grounds of Cody’s Wild West attraction to sketch the exotic American animals and the Indian warriors with their families.
 Cody, in turn, accepted her invitation to visit her château in Fontainebleau, where she painted his portrait.
 For Bonheur, the colorful character of Col. Cody seems to have embodied the freedom and independence of the United States, a young country so different from codified and formal France.
 In this painting, however, she shows Col. Cody as a somewhat distant figure gazing away, while his white steed faces front and is painted with minute detailed attention to his spots and fine hair.
 Again, it is the horse that is the ultimate star of the painting.

 It is ironic that one of the most popular painters of the 19th century eventually became one of the most unfashionable ones.
-Even within the realistic style, Bonheur’s genre of animal pictures eventually was overshadowed by academic art of historic scenes and landscapes of the Barbizon school.
-By the 1870s, Impressionism had begun challenging realistic paintings, and by the time Bonheur passed away in 1899, art, especially in France, moved into a myriad of different directions, none of which included her kind of painting.
+Even within the realistic style, Bonheur’s genre of animal pictures eventually was overshadowed by academic art of historical scenes and the landscapes of the Barbizon school.
+By the 1870s, Impressionism had begun challenging realistic paintings, and by the time Bonheur passed away in 1899, art, especially in France, had moved in a myriad of different directions, none of which included her kind of painting.
 Even Bonheur’s Château de By fell into disrepair after the death of her last companion Anna Klumpke in the 1940s.
 Only very recently did a French businesswoman and her daughters purchase the property; they are in the process of restoring it and bringing back Bonheur’s memory.
 This will perhaps help to move Bonheur from being just a poster child for early emancipation to an artist recognized for her unique, emotional paintings.